marceline-cramer/samwise/README.md

 > I ain't been droppin' no eaves sir, honest!

-LLM summary of current Git diff for my Discord status.
+LLM summary of current Git diff as a Discord rich presence.

 Crafted lovingly completely by hand.